 Naturally, someone has aloe vera plants for sale on eBay!
 (I like the varieties this seller offers!)

 A grower in Ecuador is selling seeds to various plants.
 I don't find aloe vera or any other aloes type of seeds there, but some of the descriptions sure sound interesting.

 [If you have an established business that sells and ships aloe vera plants, and if you have a website, I would be happy to include a link to your site here].

 August 2014 - Sarita, in India, is working toward selling her aloe vera plants.
 You can see my introduction and some photos here: Sarita's Aloe Plants for Sale

 Apr/8/13: Just got a fresh page done up with places where to find large aloe vera to buy.

 NOTE: If you have a serious health condition for which you would like to take aloe vera, you will find one small, lone plant is not enough.
 But - hallelujah!
 There's something else you can do in the meantime.
 I've discovered that I can order aloe vera in capsules, or juice, (to take orally) or gel (to apply to your skin) - from sources that I can recommend to you.
 I'll add more as I find them.

-3. Buy Aloe Vera Capsules at my Amazon Store.
+3. Buy Aloe Vera Capsules at Amazon.
 Amazing number of brands offer aloe vera as capsules now!